lciucu/TrackML/README.md

 There are also other scripts from various studies:

-* `DataExploration_check_for_cosmic_rays.ipynb` (checked for truth particles what is the closest point to the beam axis, confirming that all collisions are simulated in the center of the detector, and there are no cosmic rays simulated)
+* `DataExplorationCheckForCosmicRays.ipynb` (checked for truth particles what is the closest point to the beam axis, confirming that all collisions are simulated in the center of the detector, and there are no cosmic rays simulated)

 * `ConfusionMatrix.ipynb` (computes the confusion matrix from the numpy arrays of true positive, false positive, false negative, true negative)

-* `Overlay_several_buckets.ipynb` (plots that overlays several buckets)
+* `OverlaySeveralBuckets.ipynb` (plots that overlays several buckets)